Armakizon/bookstore-automation-api/docs/test_plan.md

 __Scope:__ Testing will include both the API and the user site experience.
 Since this is a mockup in terms of web experience the following subjects are in the scope

-1. account creation
+1. Account creation
-2. account logging in
+2. Account logging in
-3. book searching
+3. Book searching
 4. Modifying the booklist

 And API testing of whichever endpoints available within the scope noted above